xuux12/Streamlit-App/README.md

 🌐 Live App: [Try it on Streamlit](https://ali-mohammed.streamlit.app/)

+# Note: This app is hosted on Streamlit Cloud (free tier).
+If it's asleep,
+# just click "Yes" to wake it — it’ll start in a few seconds.

 📁 This app simulates and visualizes traffic flow in Copenhagen.

 ## Tech Stack